Rushford, Minnesota

 Outdoor Recreation

-Rushford sits at the heart of some of the best outdoor recreation in Minnesota's Driftless bluff country.
+Rushford sits at the heart of some of the best outdoor recreation in Minnesota's Driftless bluff country — every season of the year.

 Root River State Trail

-Magelssen Bluff Park offers 1.5 miles of looping hiking trails with panoramic views over the Root River Valley.
-Access from Winona Street or drive to the summit via Highway 30 West.
-The Driftless landscape is unlike anywhere else in the Midwest.
+Rushford's signature overlook offers 1.5 miles of looping hiking trails and panoramic views over the Root River Valley.
+Hike up from Winona Street, or drive Highway 30 West to Magelssen Drive and ride to the summit — the view of river, field, and ridgeline is among the best in southeast Minnesota.

 The Root River